crazyscot/qcp/CONTRIBUTING.md

 If you're thinking of contributing something non-trivial, it might be best to raise it in [discussions] first so you can get feedback early.
 This is particularly important for new features, to ensure they are aligned with the project goals and your approach is suitable.

 - Changes should normally be based on the `dev` branch. _(Exception: hotfixes may be branched against `main`.)_
-- PRs must pass the full set of CI checks (see below).
-No exceptions.
+- PRs are expected to pass the full set of CI checks (see below).
 - Unit tests are encouraged, particularly those which fail before and pass after a fix.
   - The CI workflow runs code coverage analysis.
+Reasonable coverage is expected on newly added code (this may not satisfy the codecov bot; that's OK).
 - Refactoring for its own sake is OK if driven by a feature or bugfix.
 - Clean commit histories are preferred, but don't be discouraged if you don't know how to do this. git can be a tricky tool.
 - Commit messages should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).